ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 If you have a research account on the cluster, you can transfer any data you want to save from your course account to your research account.

 !!! warning
-    Make sure there is sufficient free space in your research account storage to accomodate any data you are transferring from your course account using `getquota`.
+    Make sure there is sufficient free space in your research account storage to accommodate any data you are transferring from your course account using `getquota`.

 1. Login to the cluster using your course account either via Terminal or the Shell app in the OOD web portal.